www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

             * [x] Render tables with no-context path as well.
             * [x] These are visible.
 Their paths with `history/event/history/mirror` which is irritating.
 It should be something like `history/event/assignment/mirror` instead.
         * [ ] Improve history.
-            * [ ] Show values in history table in dedicated columns for each column, to make it more easily readable and queryable.
+            * [x] Show values in history table in dedicated columns for each column, to make it more easily readable and queryable. -> See http://localhost:8443/no-context/editor-data-query/exams/solution-assignment/history/mirror
-            * [ ] Create a dedicated option class for enabling table rendering, in order to standardize such a config.
+            * [x] Create a dedicated option class for enabling table rendering, in order to standardize such a config.
             * [x] It does not make sense, that HistoryI is an assignment table.
 This is harder to managed and slower.
             * [ ] Rename ALLOCATION_ID to EVENT_ID.
             * [ ] Simplify ALLOCATION_EVENT.